NomicFoundation/hardhat/docs/tutorial/setting-up-the-front-end.md

 JavaScript.
 This way the user can interact with the decentralized application (dapp) and the Ethereum blockchain without having to rely on the web server.
 For this tutorial we chose to use Facebook's [React Framework](https://reactjs.org/tutorial/tutorial.html).

 Browsers don't have native support for Ethereum yet.
-To use a dapp users need to install a wallet browser extension, such as [MetaMask].
-This extension injects an
+To use a dapp users need to install a wallet browser extension, such as [MetaMask](https://metamask.io/).
-Ethereum provider object into the browser.
+This kind of extension injects an Ethereum provider object into the browse that can be accessed from JavaScript code running in a web page.

 ## Setting up a React App